 In order to better serve you and to help you gain a full perspective of your tax situation the following is generally our process for preparing your returns.

-We can begin preparing tax returns for the filing year beginning around January 15th depending on when the IRS and/or state governments are ready to begin processing them.
-In order to guarantee that your taxes will be done by April 15th, we will need to receive your tax information by April 5th.
+We can begin preparing tax returns for the filing year beginning around January 25th, depending on when the IRS and/or state governments are ready to begin processing them.
+In order to guarantee that your taxes will be done by April 15th, we will need to receive your tax information by April 1st.
+If you need an appointment after April 1st due to being out of town, please confirm with your tax professional about how we can assist you if you will be home later than April 1st.

-If you will not need to meet with a tax professional to go over your information you may just drop off or mail the information and we will call you with any questions or concerns that we may have.
+If you will not need to meet with a tax professional to go over your information you may just drop off, email, upload to our secure portal, or mail the information and we will call you with any questions or concerns that we may have.
+If you are not meeting with your tax professional we ask that you drop this information off by April 1st.
+We do not recommend emailing your confidential information, especially if your documents are not secured in some manner.

 We will accommodate any system you use for gathering your information, but ask that you summarize all your information if necessary depending on the information that you have, so we are not looking through and adding up all your receipts and other items.

 4. Gather additional information for Tax Professional: In most cases, there will be information that you will not have at your initial appointment.
 We understand that this is commonplace, and is another reason why we rarely prepare your returns while you are here.
-Generally, once you drop off your return it will be completed within three to seven business days of receiving your information, depending on each Tax Professionals current workload.
+Generally, once you drop off your return it will be completed within seven business days of receiving your information.

 5. Pick up your taxes or review tax return with Tax Professional: Once the return has been completed we will call you to schedule a time to pick up your tax return.
 If you are filing a joint return, we generally recommend that you both come to this appointment.
 We cannot file your return until we receive both signatures, and each taxpayer needs to sign their own signature.
-If you don’t feel the need to meet with your tax preparer to review your tax return you may also come in and pick up and sign your return.
+You cannot sign for your spouse, parent, or child over 18 unless we have a signed power-of-attorney on file authorizing your signature on their behalf.
+We do offer electronic signatures if one or both signers on the tax return cannot come into our office.
+If you don’t feel the need to meet with your tax preparer to review your tax return you may also just come in and pick up and sign your return upon completion.

 During this appointment, we will then review your tax return, discuss any additional planning options that we may have figured for you, and address any questions that either of us may have.